BluABK/sanepp/README.md

 ## What is this?
-Simply put the core function is to create a more reliable subfeed than YouYube's.
+Simply put the core function is to create a more reliable subfeed than YouTube's.

 Sane++ grabs the "uploaded videos" playlist for all channels you're subscribed to and generates a feed based on that, bypasing the infamous algorithm.